 In January 2019 a group of photographers joined together to start the collective you see here on this site.
-None of us knew one another and we span the globe.
+None of us knew one another and we spanned the globe.
 The goal of the project was to use a camera that cost less the fifty dollars (including shipping if there was any) and the cheapest locally sourced film we could find.
-Once we begun some of us found that film was unavailable to us locally, and some of us found the locally sourced film was not frugal!
-If that happened then ordering online was allowed.
+In 2020 some of us continued on and some left the project, and we made a few other changes… but kept the $50 camera price limit.

 Matt Melcher is a film photography enthusiast from Norwalk, Iowa, USA (in all it’s suburban glory, but can still see cornfields and wildlife from his house.)
 Matt shoots many different cameras, films, and expecially loves expired and odd film stocks as well as alternative processes of developing film.
 “I’m a humble office worker, happily married to Mrs. Melcher for over 26 years.”
 Also Matt runs the Box Of Cameras Podcast – the Drunk Uncle of all film photography podcasts.